alacrity-aya/Shinku/docs/performance.md

 ## 1. Executive Summary

-The dns-cache implementation achieves a 1.22x throughput improvement, increasing from 349K to 425K Queries Per Second (QPS) when compared to a baseline using only Unbound.
+The shinku implementation achieves a 1.22x throughput improvement, increasing from 349K to 425K Queries Per Second (QPS) when compared to a baseline using only Unbound.
 Most significantly, average latency is reduced by 4.8x, dropping from 24µs to 5µs.

 These results were obtained on a veth pair using generic XDP (SKB mode).
 Testing on physical hardware with a native XDP driver would likely demonstrate even larger performance gains, as the current environment still involves significant kernel overhead for every packet.